sav-che/TL-2/Authors/Truan y Luard, Alfredo {std. Truan}.md

-> [!cite] BHL link: this entry starts at [page 511](https://www.biodiversitylibrary.org/item/103683#page/521/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 511](https://www.biodiversitylibrary.org/page/33212553) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Truan y Luard, Alfredo (1837-1890), Swiss-born Spanish photographer, lithographer and diatomist; trained as photographer in Switzerland, 1853-1863; from 1863 in Gijon, Spain in charge of a glass factory, and dedicating himself in his spare time to the study of diatoms. (*Truan*).
+Truan y Luard, Alfredo (1837-1890), Swiss-born Spanish photographer, lithographer and diatomist; trained as photographer in Switzerland, 1853-1863; from 1863 in Gijon, Spain in charge of a glass factory, and dedicating himself in his spare time to the study of diatoms.
+**Abbreviated name**: *Truan*

 #### Herbarium and types